When can puppies go outside?

 Your puppy’s first walk

-Being able to take your puppy for their first walk is a big event for both of you, but it’s essential to wait until their vaccinations fully protect them.
 The timing of this can vary a little, depending on the exact course of vaccines they have received.
 It’s usually a couple of weeks after their second vaccination, and your vet will confirm the exact timings with you.
-It won’t be long until you and your puppy are off on adventures together!

 What if I take my puppy out too early?

-Although it might feel very tempting to take your puppy for a walk, it’s vital that you keep to the date agreed with your vet.
-Once your puppy has had their second jab, it takes some time for immunity to fully develop against a range of dangerous and indeed life-threatening illnesses.
+Once your puppy has had their second vaccination., it still takes some time for immunity to fully develop against this range of dangerous and life-threatening illnesses.
 By giving these vaccinations time to work properly, you can be sure that once your puppy is out for their walks, they will be safe.
-Always remember to keep your puppy's walks short, as too much exercise can damage their growing joints permanently.